Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 • Click on the Add SSH Key button

-• Paste the SSH Key in the marked area on your hetzner account
+• Paste the SSH Key in the marked area on your Hetzner account

 • Add a name for the SSH Key in order to identify it on the Hetzner Cloud Console or leave the automatically generated name based on the key comment